 A Prescribed Burn Association (PBA) is a group of landowners and other concerned citizens that form a partnership to conduct prescribed burns.
 Association members pool their knowledge, man-power and equipment to help other people in their association conduct prescribed burns.

-66 PBAs are now found in 12 states across the U.S., depicted on this map.
-Some states and individual PBAs even have their own websites: North Carolina Sandhills, Kansas, Nebraska, Texas, Oklahoma, Illinois, California, and North Florida.
+More than 70 PBAs are now found in 12 states across the U.S., depicted on this map.
+Some states and individual PBAs even have their own websites, such as: North Carolina Sandhills, Kansas, Nebraska, Texas, Oklahoma, Illinois, California, and North Florida.

 Numerous resources and opportunities are available regarding PBAs.
 Some of these have been compiled and are provided below.